NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```
 Once you have resolved any issues, you can remove the failed backend by running:

-:warning: Only run this command if the backend is in a failed state.
+:warning: **Warning:** Only run this command if the backend is in a failed state and you are ready to get rid of it.
 ```bash
 kubectl delete -n trident -f temp/backend-tbc-ontap-nas.yaml
 ```